In this article, I compare the Harmony Elite vs Companion vs Hub vs Smart Control “hub-based” remote controls from Logitech.

 |IR Mini Blaster[s]||2||1||1||1|

-Logitech Harmony Elite vs Companion vs Hub vs Smart Control – What Do You Think?
+Logitech Harmony Elite vs Companion vs Hub vs Smart Control – Your Turn

 Do you plan to purchase any of these hub-based remotes?

-Either way, please leave a comment below and let us know.
-We would love to hear from you.
+Either way, I hope you will leave a comment below and let me know.
+I would love to hear from you.

 You Might Also Like